pchudzik/blog.pchudzik.com/content/post/2016/test-methods-coupling.md

 All good?
 No, not really.
-If you’ve actually read test code you probably jumped back and forward few times to find out what is the real test setup and how the category tree looks like in order to understand test.
+If you’ve actually read test code you probably jumped back and forward few times to find out what is the real test setup and how the category tree looks like in order to understand the test.
 It gets even worse with time.

 * After 4 months there is change request: “Product can be assigned to any category in the tree.
   Because system moderator should be responsible for product placement inside category tree”
 * There is a bug in category assignment error detection.
 Assign product to category “child”.
 Then assign product to category “parent”.
 Expected error.
 Actual assignment is possible.
-* New team member is wondering how tag’s autocomplete box is constructed for the product.
+* New team member is wondering how tag's autocompleting box is constructed for the product.

 In case of change request test setup might become obsolete.
-We might no longer need complex tree to verify category assignment rules.
-Question is will you read all the tests to verify if tests setup can be actually modified?
+We might no longer need a complex tree to verify category assignment rules.
+The question is will you read all the tests to verify if tests setup can be actually modified?

-In case of the bug we must step carefully because of the complex test setup it will be easy to break other tests.
+In case of the bug, we must step carefully because of the complex test setup it will be easy to break other tests.
 Making changes in tests setup might break other test cases.
-Making them fail is not as bed as making them permanently green.
+Making them fail is not as bad as making them permanently green.

 When new colleague checks how tags selection works he must jump back and forward to find how category tree works, which tags are assigned to which category.
-Reading tests like this usually result in debugging session with live application because it’s easier to start application and hit F8 few times just to make sure everything works as you’d expect it to work.
+Reading tests like this usually, result in debugging session with live application because it’s easier to start application and hit F8 few times just to make sure everything works as you’d expect it to work.

 # Solution

 The solution is simple.
 Avoid tests coupling.
-In this case it’s easy because test setup is not that complex, but there are other ways which will help to create lousy coupled tests.
+In this case, it’s easy because test setup is not that complex, but there are other ways which will help to create lousy coupled tests.

 There are options to make complex test setup without shared state.

 Test object factories.
-When object creation is complicated, and objects required to verify test subject are complex by themselves than responsibility of simplifying object creation can be delegated to test factories:
+When object creation is complicated and objects required to verify test subject are complex by themselves than the responsibility of simplifying object creation can be delegated to test factories:

 {{<highlight groovy>}}